 The Seaverns Room

-The Seaverns Room is the official Memorial room to Horace Bushnell, whose portrait, by noted portraiture artist Jared Flagg, hangs over the mantelpiece.
+The Seaverns Room is the official Memorial room to Horace Bushnell, whose portrait, by noted portraiture artist Frank W. Benson, hangs over the mantelpiece.
 This room also pays homage to Horace's daughter, Dotha Bushnell Hillyer, our original benefactress and all of her Seaverns family descendants--many of whom remain active at the Center.

 Drama, The Bushnell's ceiling mural in Mortensen Hall, is the largest hand-painted ceiling mural in the United States, measuring one 187'x 40'.
 Artist Barry Faulkner and a staff of Prix de Rome artists created this 1929 masterpiece which features the Muse of Drama as its centerpiece.
 Surrounding the deity are vivid representations of performance, progress, and hope from ancient mythological times to the 20th century.